hanxinimm/LinqEntityFramework.Docs/docs/managing-schemas/migrations/applying.md

 ## Idempotent SQL scripts

 The SQL scripts generated above can only be applied to change your schema from one migration to another; it is your responsibility to apply the script appropriately, and only to databases in the correct migration state.
-EF Core also supports generating **idempotent** scripts, which internally check which migrations have already been applied (via the migrations history table), and only apply missing ones.
+Linq EF also supports generating **idempotent** scripts, which internally check which migrations have already been applied (via the migrations history table), and only apply missing ones.
 This is useful if you don't exactly know what the last migration applied to the database was, or if you are deploying to multiple databases that may each be at a different migration.

 The following generates idempotent migrations: